 I’ll admit that my personality really fits this rustic decor trend!
 I’m a country girl at heart that loves a rustic or cabin feel to any room.
-So personally, I’m just thrilled that you find mason jars and wood slabs all over right now!
-I have a fun craft for you today that is really easy to make – using small wood slabs that you can use as a placemat, centerpiece that can hold a mason jar with flowers, or under a photo as I’m using it!
+So personally, I’m just thrilled that you find mason jars and wood slices all over right now!
+I have a fun craft for you today that is really easy to make – using small wood slices that you can use as a placemat, a centerpiece that can hold a mason jar with flowers, or under a photo as I’m using it!

 Wood Slices for DIY Crafts Wedding Decor (you may need 2 packages of this size to get enough smaller slabs to fill your mat)

 Chop or Miter saw

 Cabin Style Photo frame (I found mine on clearance at Walmart)

 Wood Slice Craft Idea – Small Wood Slice Placemat Tutorial: